 The proliferation of the Internet markedly changed and continues to influence how our society uses and consumes information.
-As with most seminal shifts, there are the pros and cons.
-As a populist tool Internet allows for a completely free and, if desired, anonymous exchange of ideas as well of pornography, smut, and piracy.
+As with most seminal shifts, there are pros and cons.
+As a populist tool Internet allows for a completely free and if desired, anonymous exchange of ideas as well as pornography, smut, and piracy.
 Social media allows people to create relationships and easily share information with people all over the globe at the sacrifice of certain aspects of privacy.
-Since information can be so easily collated, as Annemarie Bridy, a Idaho College of Law professor, notes on abajournal.com, “what’s public record is now not only public, it’s going to be publicized.”
+Since information can be so easily collated, as Annemarie Bridy, an Idaho College of Law professor, notes on abajournal.com, “what’s public record is now not only public, it’s going to be publicized.”